If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will normally ask for a copy of it.

 This is a complication but if you know your credit score from a CRA would have been very poor, the lender’s score should not have been good!
 They won’t be exactly the same but they shouldn’t be a long way out.

 Don’t be put off by the lender sounding as though they have a great bit of technology.
-For example here is one ombudsman decision referring to Myjar’s “advanced algorithm for underwriting loans”.
-The ombudsman didn’t seem very impressed though and thought Myjar should have made better checks on loans two and three which should be refunded.
+For example Myjar sometime refer to their “advanced algorithm for underwriting loans”.
+The ombudsman never seems very impressed with this – if the loans look unaffordable, the algorithm can’t have been much good.

 “How much will my credit score go up if payday loans are deleted?”